m59peacemaker/js-wark/README.md

 ##### Event.map (a => b) (event)

-Takes an event and returns an event whose occurrence value is transformed by the given function.
+Takes a function and an event and returns an event whose occurrence value is transformed by the given function.

 ```js
 const numberEvent = Event.create()